Flotsam Jetsam: First beginnings - 1983

 Flotsam Jetsam were formed in 1983 by Stephen Ferris, Tony Gilbert and Anthony Iacono.
-Nick Ferris joined soon after.
-This was in 1983.
-The band at the time did not have a drummer so instead they used Roland TR-808 drum machine and a Korg Polysix keyboards on a four track Tascam reel to reel tape recorder.
-They perform this way live for awhile until they got the services of a drummer named Warren Maclean, who would leave in 1984 and return in 1985.
-Warren Maclean was also in a band with Nick Ferris called Four-Four previous to Flotsam Jetsam.
+Nick Ferris joined soon after in the same year.
+At the time, the band didn't have a drummer so they used a Roland TR-808 drum machine and Korg Polysix keyboards on a four track Tascam reel to reel tape recorder.
+They performed this way live until drummer Warren Maclean joined.
+Maclean was previously in a band called Four-Four with Nick Ferris before Flotsam Jetsam.
+Maclean would leave the band in 1984 but return in 1985.

-There were various musicians and singers who joined Flotsam Jetsam over the next year including Ade Akisanya on keyboards, three backup singers known as The Shonkettes, Annie Swanton, Emma De Teliga and Katina Cremona.
-Keyboardist Peter Pitcher, percussionist Bill Kay.
+Over the next year, several musicians joined Flotsam Jetsam including percussionist Bill Kay; keyboardists Ade Akisanya and Peter Pitcher; and three backup singers - Annie Swanton, Emma De Teliga, and Katina Cremona - known as The Shonkettes.

-During that time percussionist John Swanton would join permanently, and Michael Iacono on keyboards would replace Ade.
-When Warren Maclean left Flotsam Jetsam for the Machinations, the band decided not to have a drummer, instead they purchased a Sequential Circuits Drumtracks drum machine a Roland MSQ 700 and later a Roland MC-500 Micro Composer, and use that along with John Swanton on percussion, to form the drum section.
+During this time, percussionist John Swanton joined permanently and keyboardist Michael Iacono replaced Akisanta.
+After Maclean's departure for the Machinations, Flotsam Jetsam decided not to have a drummer.
+Instead, they performed with a Sequential Circuits Drumtracks drum machine, Roland MSQ 700, and later a Roland MC-500 Micro Composer with John Swanton on percussion.

-In 1983 the band recorded at Ramrod Studios Brookvale with legendary drummer/engineer Herman Kovac, a song called "115 BPM" for a short video made by director Lucinda Clutterbuck specialising in rotoscope animation.
-The song vocals were sung by Kate Ceberano, of I'm Talking, no lyrics were involved just singing in noises.
+In 1983 the band recorded at Ramrod Studios Brookvale with drummer and engineer Herman Kovac.
+They produced the song "115 BPM" for a short video made by director Lucinda Clutterbuck specialising in rotoscope animation.
+Vocals were performed by Kate Ceberano, of I'm Talking.